 - Choose which operating system and version you are installing on it

 - Set how much RAM should be allocated (we'd recommend something like 2048MB, or 2GB)

 - Create a virtual hard disk (choose the default options across the three dialog boxes containing Create a virtual hard disk now, VDI (virtual disk image), and Dynamically allocated).

 - Choose the file location and size for the virtual hard disk (choose a sensible name and location to keep it, and for the size specify around 50GB, or as much as you are comfortable with specifying).

-Now the new virtual box should appear in the left hand menu of the main Virtual Box UI window.
-At this point, you can double click it to open the virtual box — it will start to boot up the virtual machine, but it won't yet have the operating system installed.
-At this point you need to point the dialog box at the installer image/disk, and it will run through the steps to install it on the virtual machine, just like it was a real computer.
+Now the new virtual box should appear in the left-hand menu of the main Virtual Box UI window.
+At this point, you can double-click to open it — it will start to boot up the virtual machine, but it won't yet have the operating system (OS) installed.
+At this point you need to point the dialog box at the installer image/disk, and it will run through the steps to install the OS just like on a physical machine.

 After the process has completed, you should have a virtual machine running an operating system inside a window on your host computer.

 You need to treat this virtual operating system installation just like you would any real installation — for example, as well as installing the browsers you want to test, install an anti-virus program to protect it from viruses.

 Having multiple virtual machines is very useful, particularly for Windows IE/Edge testing — on Windows, you are not able to have multiple versions of the default browser installed side by side, so you might want to build up a library of virtual machines to handle different tests as required, e.g.: